• Skip to primary navigation

 This is the best yellow cake recipe!
 Made from scratch with simple ingredients, it’s dense and moist with a perfect crumb!
 Topped with chocolate buttercream frosting it's the ultimate birthday cake.
 Ditch boxed mixes and make this homemade yellow cake instead.

 We have a large family, so we celebrate a lot of birthdays every year.
-I used to use box cake mixes, but I just didn't love the idea of using a highly processed ingredients for all of our (many) birthday celebrations.
-So, I created this yellow cake recipe that's seriously the best I've ever had.
+I used to use box cake mixes, but I just didn’t love the idea of using a highly processed ingredients for all of our (many) birthday celebrations.
+So, I created this irresistible yellow cake recipe.

-This yellow cake recipe is made completely from scratch with simple ingredients.
+This yellow cake recipe is made completely from scratch with simple ingredients (just like my chocolate cake recipe) .
 It’s dense and moist with a perfect crumb.
-It's seriously so delicious I had a friend remark that they usually only eat the frosting and leave the cake behind, but that this yellow cake was so good they ate the entire slice!
+It’s seriously so delicious that even if you usually “only eat the frosting and leave the cake behind,” you won’t do that with this yellow cake – you’ll eat the entire slice!

 Frosted with our favorite chocolate buttercream recipe or homemade vanilla frosting, it's the ultimate birthday cake.
 Ditch boxed mixes and make this homemade yellow cake instead.